Eden567Ma/Final_vegefood_project/README.md

 #### The admin platform :

+there is advanced task to manage the admin (s) acount for the login or the sign up and for the super-admin, the same for the favorite client,the client and the person who will gîte his product, his différent2
 ## Notes :
 To the bast usage of the projet,
 1. You must have some basis to Laravel